quarkslab/qbindiff/doc/source/binary_diffing.rst

           In this context, binaries and graphs can be considered interchangeably.

 While it is not required understanding the different algorithms used internally.
-It might be helpful being able fine tuning the parameters in order to obtain better result.
+It might be helpful to be able to fine-tune the parameters in order to obtain better results.

 From a high-level perspective, QBinDiff operates in the following steps: